Skip to main content

 • New provisions clarifying the process of making School Attendance Orders.

-Many of the proposed changes within the Bill have been discussed over the course of successive governments and are long overdue.
+Many of the proposed changes within the bill have been discussed over the course of successive governments.

 The tragic case of 10-year-old Sara Sharif, who was murdered by her father after being withdrawn from school, has recently sparked further concern about the ability of parents of at-risk children to deregister their children from school when child protection issues are identified.
-In Sara’s case this allowed abuse to persist unchecked.
-We know that there has been a steep rise in home-educated children over the past year.
+In Sara’s case, this allowed abuse to persist unchecked.
+There has been a steep rise in home-educated children over the past few years.

 New parental duty to obtain consent to home educate

-Parents will no longer have a blanket right to home educate.
+Parents will no longer have an automatic right to home educate.
 Instead, parents of ‘a relevant child’ will need to obtain local authority consent before they can withdraw their child from school or stop their child attending.
 A ‘relevant child’ includes those who attend a special school as well as those who are the subject of local authority child protection investigations or safeguarding action.

 New school duty to notify local authority of intended removal from roll